 Prenatal vs. Postnatal Surgery for Myelomeningocele

-At SSM Health Cardinal Glennon Children’s Hospital, a long established spina bifida clinic is available for follow-up care after birth.
-This specialized clinic is comprised of doctors in multiple specialties and nurses, all dedicated to the continued care of your child.
+At SSM Health Cardinal Glennon Children’s Hospital, a long established spina bifida clinic is available for follow up care after birth.
+This is a very specialized clinic in which many doctors of different specialties and nurses are dedicated to the care of these babies.